ianlintner-wf/nginx-drupal/README.md

 designed to use the docroot which is how Acquia repositories are setup if you are hosting your production site on Acquia.

+**Drupal Site Code must be located /var/www/docroot**

 - Repository root --> /var/www
- - docroot --> /var/www/docroot *drupal instance*
+ - docroot --> /var/www/docroot
    - sites
-   - core
-   - ...
  - scripts
  - tools